FuelLabs/sway-applications/react-sway-counter/README.md

 import { CounterContractAbi__factory as Factory } from "./counter-contract-types";
 ```

-Create a new Wallet instance using your generated Wallet Private Key, connecting to your local Fuel Node:
+Create a new Wallet instance using your Wallet Private Key, connecting to your local Fuel Node:

 ```javascript
 const wallet = new Wallet(